top of page

 I love the last line.
 "Only they will have a capacity within them to love and know and obey."
 Let's make Swindoll's statement even more personal.
 Because you are created in the image of God, you have the capacity to love, to know, and to obey.
 This capacity gives you the ability to fulfill your God-given purpose on this planet.
 And your emotions, along with your thoughts and your beliefs, are tools that will help you carry out your purpose.
 But just like every tool known to man, you have to know how to use it.
 Because a paint brush laying on the ground is of no use to anyone.
 You must pick it up, you must use it the way it was designed to be used.
 Then, and only then, can the brush help you to produce amazing things.

-Around 6 years ago I did pulpit supply for a tiny church on the north side of Kansas City.
+Around 2017 I did pulpit supply for a tiny church on the north side of Kansas City.
 And even though this church was tiny, it was powerful in the way it incorporated emotional health into its body.
 The pastor, Rustin Smith, made it a priority to keep a healthy view on emotions among the leadership and the members.
 Before I spoke, Rustin said one of the most impactful statements on emotions I've ever heard.
 He said, "Emotions are great teachers, but poor leaders."
 I told Rustin that day I would be using it everywhere I went.
 And that I would try my best to give him credit whenever I could.
 And that he should prepare himself for someone to stumble through his doors one day repeating it.
 And I still believe this to be the case.
-Because whenever I am asked to speak on emotions, and in nearly every counseling encounter I've had in the last six years, I have used this phrase in some form or fashion.
+Because whenever I am asked to speak on emotions, and in nearly every counseling encounter I've had since then, I have used this phrase in some form or fashion.
 And it resonates every time.
 In fact, this statement is the basis for the next principle.
 The Principle of Emotions.
 Which says, "Your emotions are teachers.
 Designed to aid you in understanding God, understanding yourself, and understanding others."

 The Principle of Emotions: Your emotions are teachers.
 Designed to aid you in understanding God, understanding yourself, and understanding others.